Finance: area of work

 - The ability to cope under pressure.

 Graduate finance schemes and gaining a professional qualification

 Graduate finance schemes with many retailers give you the chance to work towards a professional qualification over three years, usually with CIMA (Chartered Institute of Management Accountants).
-This will normally involve taking exams each year, for which retailers will often allow study leave.
+This will normally involve taking exams each year, for which retailers will often provide paid study leave.

 During graduate finance programmes in retail, you will usually work within different areas of the business, which will give you the necessary experience to help you gain the qualification you are working towards.
-This is the case for Arcadia’s graduate finance analyst programme in which graduates work on rotation moving between different roles, for example in property or buying.
-Similarly, during TK Maxx’s finance European graduate programme, graduates will spend time working in the company’s main financial divisions: financial control; commercial finance and business planning and analysis; and financial accounting.
+These could include the product, leadership and specialist finance teams.
+This is the case for Tesco’s graduate finance programme, in which graduates spend time working in different departments.
 You may also be given projects and assignments to do as part of your training, which will build your experience and knowledge and often involve taking on real responsibility within the business.

 Why choose a career in retail finance?

 Working for a retailer is a particularly interesting kind of finance because you are always dealing with tangible things, whether that’s sales, customers or strategies.
 On the flipside, this means that your decisions can have a big impact on the success of the business, so you must be able to make reasoned decisions under pressure.
 It is a career that would suit individuals who enjoy solving problems, are naturally analytical and are good at communicating their thoughts and ideas with others.